santiallende/myWebsite/content/psychotherapy/header/index.md

 I am a registered provider in the [Alma](https://helloalma.com) network and hold credentials with Aetna and Optum (UnitedHealthcare, Oscar, and Oxford) insurance carriers.
 Alma's platform facilitates insurance acceptance for providers, resulting in reduced session expenses to standard co-payment rates or lower.
 Alma will liaise directly with you concerning eligibility, insurance invoicing, co-payments, and deductible settlements.
 Information disclosed to Alma will be restricted to that which is essential for payment submission and insurance reimbursement processing.
 Your session's out-of-pocket expense will be determined by your insurance provider, contingent upon your plan's specifics, in-network deductible status, relevant co-insurance, and/or co-payment amounts.

 My standard self-pay fee per 45-minute session is $150.
-I also offer a sliding scale depending on your financial need.

 If I am not in-network with your insurance carrier, I can provide you with a monthly statement to submit to your insurance company for reimbursement.
 You may call your insurance company to inquire about out-of-network coverage.
 The procedure code for a 45-minute individual psychotherapy session is 90834.